 She has a strong portfolio of award-winning projects for educational institutions such as Columbia University, Harvard University, Macaulay Honors College (CUNY), and The Rockefeller University.
 She has also been particularly involved in various projects related to American Indian heritage, working with the Pechanga, San Manuel, and the Soboba Bands of Luceño Indians.

-Maya has received many of the most prestigious honors in the field of Interactive Design, among them the prestigious “Gold Pencil” from the One Show Interactive, the Adobe Design Achievement Awards, and a “People’s Voice” Webby, while frequently serving on on jury panels for these and other industry competitions.
-Her work has been featured in industry publications such as Graphis Interactive and Communications Arts.
+In the field of Interactive Design, Maya has received many of the most prestigious honors such as the “Gold Pencil” from the One Show Interactive and two Webby awards.
+She frequently serves on jury panels for industry competitions including the ADC Global Annual Awards.
+Her work has been featured in industry publications such as “Graphis” and “Communications Arts.”

 Maya holds a B. Des from Bezalel Academy of Art in Jerusalem and an MFA from Pratt Institute.
 She has been a visiting instructor in Pratt’s Department of Digital Arts and is currently a member of the International Academy of Digital Arts and Sciences.
 As a board member of the nonprofit BYkids, Maya is driven by the same passion for meaningful contributions found in her design career.
 She lives in Park Slope, Brooklyn, with her husband.